MELISSA MERMIN

 -

-Rides a bicycle nearly every day
+Rides a bicycle almost every day

 -